The King of Casa Loma

 This year's disasters .. with the year less than half-over has taken it all and nobody...but nobody... has helped.

 On June 5, 1973, Gordon Sinclair sat up in bed in Toronto and turned on his TV set.
-The United States had just pulled out of the Vietnamese War a war fought daily on TV, over the radio and in the press and on university campuses.
+The United States had just pulled out of the Vietnamese War which had ended in a stalemate - a war fought daily on TV, over the radio and in the press.
 The aftermath of that war resulted in a world-wide sell-off of American investments, prices tumbled, the United States economy was in trouble.
 The war had also divided the American people, and at home and abroad it seemed everyone was lambasting the United States.

 He turned on his radio, twisted the dial and turned it off.
 He picked up the morning paper.
 In print, he saw in headlines what he had found on TV and radio - the Americans were taking a verbal beating from nations around the world.
 Disgusted with what he saw and heard, he was outraged!